Should I Get Rental Car Insurance?

 Loss-of-use fees: NOT covered by most personal policies or credit card CDW

-When you file a claim on the rental, the rental company charges a daily fee for the time the car is out of service for repairs.
-Neither your personal auto policy nor most credit card CDW benefits cover loss-of-use fees.
-This is a genuine coverage gap for all but the most comprehensive standalone rental policies.
+When you file a claim on the rental, the rental company charges a daily fee for the time the car is out of service for repairs, which can run one to three weeks for significant damage.
+Neither your personal auto policy nor most credit card CDW benefits cover this charge.
+On a vehicle out of service for two weeks, loss-of-use fees alone can reach $700 to $1,000.
+This is the main reason some drivers with full coverage and a low deductible still buy counter CDW: not for collision protection, but to avoid a large, uncovered fee that arrives weeks after they've returned home.

 Should I Get Car Rental Insurance?